truenas/documentation/content/SCALE/SCALE22.12.md

 ## 22.12.1

+February 21, 2023

 TrueNAS SCALE 22.12.1 has been released.
-It includes many new features and improved functionality that span new high availabiltiy (HA) feature support and improvements, and new or improved features in SCALE appliations, serivces, ACLs, and Shares:
+It includes many new features and improved functionality that span new high availability  (HA) feature support and improvements, and new or improved features in SCALE applications, services, ACLs, and Shares:

 * New Kubernetes Passthrough functionality in SCALE applications
 * Improvements to the security hardening function, rootless login, in the SCALE installer, SCALE sign-in, and root user administration.